python-control/python-control/doc/iosys.rst

   ctrl, clsys = ct.create_statefbk_iosystem(sys, K, kf, feedfwd_pattern='refgain')

-This reference gain design pattern is described in more detail in Section 7.2 of FBS2e (Stabilization by State Feedback) and the trajectory generation design pattern is described in Section 8.5 (State Space Controller Design).
+This reference gain design pattern is described in more detail in Section 7.2 of `Feedback Systems <http://fbsbook.org>`_ (Stabilization by State Feedback) and the trajectory generation design pattern is described in Section 8.5 (State Space Controller Design).

 If the full system state is not available, the output of a state estimator can be used to construct the controller using the command::